Dynamical Learning in Deep Asymmetric Recurrent Neural Networks: Supplementary Material

 A notable observation concerns the role of \(\lambda_x\).
 Comparable performance was achievable across a broad range \(\lambda_x \in [2.0, 6.0]\) when \(J_D\) and \(\lambda_y\) were adjusted accordingly.
 We selected \(\lambda_x = 5\) for the reported results, as it provided higher robustness to variations in the other two hyperparameters.

-For the Random Features and Reservoir models, all hyperparameters remained optimal across all tested widths.
-We test these two models as special case of our full models.
-Specifically, the reservoir model is taken from the full model by setting $\eta_{W_{in}}=\eta_{J}=\lambda_y=0$.
+For the Random Features and Reservoir baselines, all hyperparameters remained optimal across all tested widths.
+We implement the baselines as special cases of the core module.
+Specifically, the reservoir model is obtained from the core module by setting $\eta_{W_{in}}=\eta_{J}=\lambda_y=0$.
 The random features model is obtained by taking the reservoir model and setting the maximum amount of dynamics iterations $\text{max}_{\text{iter}} = 1$.

 The final chosen parameters are summarized in Table~\ref{tab:hyperparameters}.